 Planning Time and Activities

-Note to teachers: We recommend that you invite a community resource person, such as a police officer, judge, or lawyer, to assist in the activities described here for day three.
+Note to teachers: We recommend that you invite a community resources person, such as a police officer, judge, or lawyer, to assist in the activities described here for day three.
 Many of the scenarios are tricky and the answers can depend upon the nuances of state law.